sushmakaluva/goAds.com/README.md

 ## Description
 + <project_name> is an online classified advertising services platform.
-+ Our app allows users to exchange goods and services i.e buy or sell products.
++ Our app allows users to exchange goods and services.
 + This app is the perfect online marketplace to buy and sell products locally.

 ## Products include :